xshaokun/gadgets/README.md

 **SKPY** is the short for **Python Modules by Shaokun**.
 It is a python package containing several modules used by myself.
 Part of them are written by myself, and I will illustrate its usage if you have interests.
 However, there are also some modules collected from the Internet.
 For those, I will present the original link.

 So far, the package includes the following modules:
-* [fermi.py](fermi): contains the class and functions used to process the data of FERMI, a private hydro simulation code
+* [fermi.py](fermi): contains the class and functions used to process the data of FERMI, a private hydro simulation code.
-* `streamplot.py`: streamplot for uneven grids. [forked from [here](https://github.com/tomflannaghan/matplotlib/blob/streamplot-real-space-integrate/lib/matplotlib/streamplot.py)]
+* `streamplot.py`: matplotlib streamplot for uneven grids. [forked from [here](https://github.com/tomflannaghan/matplotlib/blob/streamplot-real-space-integrate/lib/matplotlib/streamplot.py)]
 * [astroeqs.py](astroeqs): provides some frequently-used formulae to calculate astronomical quantities quickly.

 ## Installation

-In Python, there are two methods to import a third-party package, both of them are used to "tell"" Python where to find this package.
+First of all, download this module.

+In Python, a third-party module can be install temporarily, or permanently.

-The first method is the package `sys`, add the following code at the beginning of your code:
+For temporarily using a module, you should implement the following code at the beginning of your script:

     import sys
     sys.path.append(r"path_to_your_module")

-It is required every time when you use the package because the `sys.path` would be restored after the kernel turned down.

-But the second method does the same thing once and for all :

-Create a `pth` file, such as `mypython.pth` in which add the path of your package:

-    $HOME/lib/my_python

-    Then move this `mypython.pth` file to `Python_installation_directory/python*/lib/site-packages/`.
+Then the path would be removed every time after your script running.

+For install a module permanently, it is better to use a package manager, or `$PYTHONPATH`.

+Just like `$PATH`, open `.bashrc` file or `.zshrc` file (if you use zsh shell), and include the following command:

+    export PYTHONPATH=/the/path/to/skpy:$PYTHONPATH

+Finally, `source .bashrc` to reload shell configuration.

 That's all : )